Aquarela

 Aquarela is a 2018 documentary film co-written, shot, edited, and directed by Viktor Kossakovsky.
-It shows water and ice in different places around the world and contains minimal dialogue.
+It shows water and ice in different parts of the world and features minimal dialogue.
 It premiered at the 75th Venice International Film Festival in September 2018.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Glenn Kenny of RogerEbert.com gave the film three out of four stars and wrote, "This is a purely sensationalistic cinematic experience that paradoxically encourages reflection and contemplation.
 Although the use of some (admittedly pretty good) heavy metal music on the soundtrack feels like a bit of overreaching."